 5. Empty the Trash.

-As we said above, CleanMyMac X can detect and scan malware that has already been downloaded to your Mac.
-If you found an extension that you think is suspicious, then you should use CleanMyMac X to scan and remove it.
-Here’s how to do it.
+As we said above, CleanMyMac can detect and scan malware that has already been downloaded to your Mac.
+If you find an extension that you think is suspicious, then you should use CleanMyMac to scan and remove it.
+Here’s how to do it:

-2. In the sidebar, choose the Malware tool.
+2. In the sidebar, click Protection > Scan.

-4. If it hasn’t found any malware, CleanMyMac will tell you that and you’ll see a green tick.
-If it has found something, you have two choices: you can get rid of it straight away by pressing Clean, or you can go to a details page and read more about what it’s found.
+3. If it hasn’t found any malware, CleanMyMac will tell you that by showing you a green tick.
+If it has found something, you have two choices: you can get rid of it straight away by clicking Remove, or you can go to a details page and read more about what it’s found.

-One of the ways in which malware threatens your Mac is by stealing your private data.
+Remember that one of the ways in which malware threatens your Mac is by stealing your private data.
 However, it’s not just malware that can leak sensitive information about you.
 Files downloaded and stored by your browser legitimately can also compromise your privacy and security.
 These files include those that store autofill data, your browsing history, cookies, and other cache files.
-You can use CleanMyMac X to get rid of those two, by using its Privacy Module.
+You can use CleanMyMac to get rid of those two by using the same feature — Protection.